jamespooley/archived-jamespooley.github.io/about.md

 but I constantly work on improving the latter without losing sight of the former.
 [My goal is to keep homeostasis](https://www.youtube.com/watch?v=8X1QkseVjIY&t).

-Away from the computer, I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the
+Away from the computer, I read horror, science, fantasy, and weird fiction.
+I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the
 [Bridge@Eastham Rake](https://www.youtube.com/watch?v=ZZ-BhuuCIUE)